newsuk/times-components/packages/slice/README.md

 # Slice

-Slices are templates for articles.
-A slice lays out a set of articles according to template.
+Slices are templates for article cards.
+A slice lays out a set of cards according to template.

 ## Image Placeholder Rules

-If an article has no image available (either as the lead image or generated from the associated video), display a new generic Times/ ST logo, NOT one that is specific to the publication (Times/ Sun Times)
+If an article has no image available (either as the lead image or generated from the associated video), display a new generic Times / ST logo, NOT one that is specific to the publication (The Times / The Sunday Times)

 This should apply in the following scenarios when an image is in a slice: